 Every year IBPS conducts a National level examination to recruit candidates into Public sector banks in India.
+According to the IBPS calendar 2022, the IBPS PO Prelims will be held on October 15, 16, and 22, 2022.
+And the IBPS PO Mains will be held on November 26, 2022.
 Proper preparation for the IBPS Exams will help them achieve the dream of getting into the banking sector.

 |Looking for tips to crack the IBPS PO exam in 15 days??

 The most recommended way is to solve IBPS PO Mock Tests Online and analyse the exam pattern and level of examination well.

 Also, the links given below shall help candidates ace the upcoming Probationary Officer exam 2022:

 The IBPS PO exam is one of the most sought-after exams in the country and aspirants across the world await for the recruitment procedure to start.
 The number of candidates applying for the IBPS exam is increasing each year and candidates must pay special attention to preparing well for the IBPS PO exam.

 Those candidates who are confident, are all busy in their final stage of bank exam preparation.
 And those who are having doubts about the pattern, clearing the cut-offs, difficulty or scoring well are in a confused state.

 This article gives an idea about the 15 strategic plans to help the candidate in their final preparation for the PO Exam.

 To know more about the government exams, refer to the linked article.

 Study plan for 15 days for IBPS PO